gatsby-uc/gatsby-source-s3/README.md

 };
 ```

 The value of expiration specifies the time after which signed requests to S3 will expire.
-The default value is 60 seconds.
+The default value is 15 minutes (the default for AWS pre-signed URL operations).
 Feel free to increase if you have many or large images and start to see errors similar to "HTTPError: Response code 403 (Forbidden)" during build.
 This option is not compulsory.

 ### AWS setup